mfumagalli/Copenhagen/README.md

-# Copenhagen

-Summer course in analyses of genotyping and NGS data in medical and population genetics 2019
+# Summer course in analyses of genotyping and NGS data in medical and population genetics 2019

 Tuesday - Analysis of NGS data and population structure
  - 9am - 12pm: Estimation of allele frequencies, SNP calling and genotype calling from NGS data (theory + practical)